NREL/OpenStudio-resources/pull_request_template.md

         - [ ] No `out.osw` have been committed as they need to be run with an official OpenStudio version

- - [ ] Ruby test is stable: when run multiple times on the same machine, it produces the same total site kBTU.
+ - [ ] **Ruby test is stable**: when run multiple times on the same machine, it produces the same total site kBTU.
     Please paste the heatmap png generated after running the following commands:
      - [ ] I ensured that I assign systems/loads/etc in a repeatable manner (eg: if I assign stuff to thermalZones, I do `model.getThermalZones.sort_by{|z| z.name.to_s}.each do ...` so I am sure I put the same ZoneHVAC systems to the same zones regardless of their order)
      - [ ] I tested stability using `process_results.py` (see `python process_results.py --help` for usage).